Composting 101

 Why Should I Compost?

-Yard debris and food scraps can easily be broken down and converted into a valuable soil amendment for your garden.
+Yard trimmings and food scraps can easily be broken down and converted into a valuable soil amendment for your garden.
 This natural process is called “composting.”

 compost